-- Have mastered the concepts of anatomy and physiology and pathophysiology.
+- Have a proficient understanding of the concepts of anatomy and physiology, and pathophysiology.

-- Have mastered the concepts of clinical medicine, pharmacology, pediatrics, geriatrics, electrocardiograms, radiology, medical terminology, laboratory medicine, and behavioral science.
+- Have demonstrated sufficient understanding of the concepts of clinical medicine, pharmacology, pediatrics, genetics, geriatrics, electrocardiograms, radiology, medical terminology, laboratory medicine, and behavioral science.

-- Become proficient in the performance of clinical procedures necessary for practice as a primary care physician assistant.
+- Be proficient in the performance of clinical procedures necessary for practice as a physician assistant.

-- Have medical knowledge sufficient to understand pathophysiology, differential diagnosis, patient management, surgical principles, and health promotion and disease prevention in typical primary care practice.
+- Have medical knowledge sufficient to understand pathophysiology, differential diagnosis, patient management, surgical principles, health promotion, and disease prevention in typical primary care practice.

 - Have developed and refined a systematic approach to both the complete and focused history taking and physical exam skills.